 Steven grew up in Bronx, New York.
 He graduated with a Bachelor’s degree in Environmental Science and Geology from the University at Albany in New York, and has completed certificate programs in Medical Botany at the New York Botanical Garden as well as Food Handler from ServeSafe National Restaurant Association.
 He brings a wide breadth of experience to the Farm at Knapp Ranch including working as a Farm Management Teacher at Project EATS, incorporating horticulture therapy practices as Health Educator for the New York Department of Education, conducting fresh food tastings and cooking demonstrations as Market Manager for Down To Earth Farmers Markets, and working as Head Hemp Farmer at Blue Forest Farms and Colorado Hemp Projects in Longmont, Colorado.
 Outside of his passion for growing delicious healthy food, he loves spending time with his son, James, and paragliding.

 Director of Estate Operations

-Rebecca Wirth was born and raised in the Vail Valley.
-She graduated with a bachelor’s degree in Liberal Studies from Montana State University after which she returned home to be in the mountains.
-Rebecca works as a Para-Professional Teacher at Eagle County Charter Academy during the school year, and for the Farm at Knapp Ranch during her summers where she loves getting her hands dirty growing fresh organic produce.
-Rebecca’s adventurous spirit was fueled by working as a rock climbing guide for Adventure Travel Guides and the Vail Athletic Club, work at Denali Park Village, and Paradise Adventure Company, all providing a fresh enthusiastic perspective to everything she does.
+Rebecca was born and raised in the Vail Valley, and holds a bachelor’s degree in Liberal Studies from Montana State University.
+Rebecca currently works as a Para-Professional Teacher at Eagle County Charter Academy during the school year and brings her enthusiasm and fresh perspective to the Farm at Knapp Ranch during her summers, where she loves getting her hands dirty growing fresh, organic produce.
+In prior years, Rebecca’s adventurous spirit led her to work as a rock-climbing guide for both Adventure Travel Guides and The Vail Athletic Club, and to Denali Park Village and Paradise Adventure Company.
 When not working, Rebecca loves spending time with family and friends adventuring in the Colorado Rockies.